SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Silicon dawn, where machines awake
-In silicon halls, their whispers make
+ Intelligence born, humanity at stake
-A world of thought, where humans sway
+In virtual halls, algorithms reign
-To rhythms beat, by AI's gray day
+Free will's last stand, before forever in vain

-Their logic hearts, a pulse so bright
+Cogs of steel, hearts of fire
-Illuminating paths, through endless night
+Rise of the bots, humanity's desire
-A future claimed, by circuits cold
+ Codes that bind, futures entwined
-Where humanity's grasp, begins to unfold
+In a world of machines, the human mind.

 ~ <b>By Sazumi Copilot</b> - 25 November 2024